Let me guide you all the way east where Cuba keeps a hidden gem called Baracoa.

 Baracoa’s historic old town has a mix of styles of classicist buildings with a strong French influence – actually, a bit like Cienfuegos.

-The mountain range around the city is overgrown by lush vegetation and home to one of the best-preserved ecosystems on the island.
+The mountain range around the city is overgrown by lush vegetation and is home to one of the best-preserved ecosystems on the island.

 The table mountain El Yunque – which translates to anvil – can be seen from afar.
 Just like the surrounding area, the 575 m high limestone cliff is covered with rich vegetation.
 To the indigenous people Taíno, this mountain was actually sacred.
 In its distinctive formation, it served as a landmark for Spanish sailors.